celzero/rethink-app/README.md

 RethinkDNS doesn't aim to be a feature-rich traditional firewall: It is more in-line with [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html) than IP tables, say.

-RethinkDNS is not an anti-virus: RethinkDNS may stop users from phising attacks, malware, scareware websites through its DNS-based blocklists, but it doesn't actively mitigate threats or even look for them or act on them, otherwise.
+RethinkDNS is not an anti-virus: RethinkDNS may stop users from phishing attacks, malware, scareware websites through its DNS-based blocklists, but it doesn't actively mitigate threats or even look for them or act on them, otherwise.

 ### What RethinkDNS aspires to be

 To turn Android devices into user-agents: Something that users can control as they please without requiring root-access.
-A big part of this, for an always-on, always-connected devices, is capturing network traffic and reporting it in a way that makes sense to the end-users who can then take a series of actions to limit their exposure but not necessiarly eliminate it.
+A big part of this, for an always-on, always-connected devices, is capturing network traffic and reporting it in a way that makes sense to the end-users who can then take a series of actions to limit their exposure but not necessarily eliminate it.
 Take DNS for example-- for most if not all connections, apps send out a DNS request first, and by tracking just those one can glean a lot of intelligence about what's happening with the phone and which app's responsible.

 To deliver the promise of open-internet for all: With the inevitable ESNI standardization and the imminent adoption of DNS over HTTPS and DNS over TLS across operating systems, we're that much closer to an open internet.
 Of course, Deep Packet Inspection remains a credible threat that can't be mitigated with this, but it is one example of delivering maximum impact (circumvents internet censorship in most countries) with minimal effort (not requiring a use of a VPN or IPFS, for example).
 RethinkDNS would continue to make these technologies accessible in the most simplest way possible, especially the ones that get 90% of the way there with 10% effort.